EcmaTC53/spec/docs/sensors/Temperature-TexasInstruments-TMP102.md

 | Property | Description |
 | :---: | :--- |
-| `sensor` | An `I2C` class constructor options object.
+| `sensor` | An `I2C` class constructor options object with the I2C configuration to use for communication with the TMP102.
 This property is required.
-The TMP102 operates at a default frequency of `3_400_000` Hz and has a default I²C address of `0x48`: these values will be used for `hz` and `address` unless otherwise specified.
+Its `hz` property defaults to `3_400_000` and its `address` property to `0x48`.
-| `alert` | A `Digital` class constructor options object.
-This property is optional and may be omitted if the TMP102 alert pin will not be used.
+| `alert` | A `Digital` class constructor options object with the configuration of the TMP102 alert pin.
+This property is required for instances that use the `onAlert` callback.
+| `onAlert` | Callback that will be invoked when the alert pin is asserted.
+This property is required if `alert` is provided.

 #### Properties of `configure` Options Object